vergili/PythonHandbook/access_modifiers.rst

 .. code:: python

-    class Cup:
+    class Pet:
         def __init__(self):
-            self.color = None
-            self._content = None # protected variable
+            self._species = None   # protected variable

-        def fill(self, beverage):
+        def fill(self, species):
-            self._content = beverage
+            self._species = species

         def empty(self):
-            self._content = None
+            self._species = None

-Same example as before, but the content of the cup is now protected.
-This changes virtually nothing, you’ll still be able to access the variable from outside the class, only if you see something like this:
+Same example as before, but the species of the pet is now protected.
+This changes virtually nothing, you’ll still be able to access the variable from outside of the class.

 .. code:: python

-    cup = Cup()
+    pet = Pet()
-    cup._content = "tea"
+    pet._species = "cat"

 you explain politely to the person responsible for this, that the variable is protected and he should not access it or even worse, change it from outside the class.